ecfeed/ecfeed.java/README.md

 Do not hesitate to experiment with the code and modify the welcome model.
 It can be recreated easily and there is no better way to learn than hands-on exercises.

 However, have in mind that the ID of each model (including the welcome model) is unique.
-If you want to copy and paste the above example, be sure to update it accordingly.
+If you want to copy and paste the example, be sure to update it accordingly.

 ## JUnit5